juristr/juristr.github.com/_drafts/getting-started-with-the-nextgen-js.md

 }
 ```

 Now it's clear that we're invoking function `anotherFunction` and that we pass along a variable number of arguments that has been passed in by someone else.

-Spread is not only useful for function calls, but also when **manipulating arrays**.
+Not only is the spread operator useful for function calls, but also when **manipulating arrays**.
 Here's a simple scenario: do you know how to concat two arrays in JavaScript??
-Like, having one array and pushing the elements of another one?
+Like, having one array and pushing the elements of another one into the first?

 ```javascript
 // ES5 code